 Car Seat Confessions: 10 Things You Might Not Know About Keeping Kids Safe

-Once upon a time I wrote what I thought was a harmless little post about switching my son Noah to a car booster seat.
+Once upon a time I wrote what I thought was a harmless little post about switching my first son, Noah, to a car booster seat.
 The baby seemed to be getting a little cramped in his infant car seat, so we thought we’d upgrade Noah before Ezra actually needed the big ol’ Britax convertible, just to offset any potential transition issues down the road.
 At the time, Noah was three years old, though closer to four, and about 35 pounds.
 We purchased a Graco high-back booster seat that said it was intended for children who were at least three years old and 30 pounds — criteria he more than exceeded.

 Admittedly, I’d gotten the booster we purchased mixed up in my mind with another model, and was surprised that it only used the shoulder belt instead of a harness.
 Huh!
 My 3-year-old son using the seat belt!
 Already!
 Who knew?!?!